rdeforest/eforth/projects/beer-bus-tour/README.md

 - Stop extends Location
   - belongsTo
     - TourLegs
+  - does
+    - getConnectedStops

-- EventType extends NamedDescription
+- BeerEventDescription extends NamedDescription

+- VehicalEventDescription extends BeerEventDescription
+  - has
+    - vehical
+    - from
+    - to
+    - change in departed, arrived, re-routed

 - ScheduledEvent
   - has
     - eventType
     - time

-- ActualEvent
+- ActualBeerEvent
   - has
     - ScheduledEvent
     - actualTime

-- ScheduledTrip _(needs a better name)_
+- ScheduledTrip
   - has
     - ScheduledEvents depart, arrive